PoCInnovation/Workshops/hardware/7.3D_Modelling/README.md

 ### 📌 Tasks:
 First create your empty box.
-Then adjust it to allow for a sliding a sliding top.
+Then adjust it to allow for a sliding top.

 In fact, make a box with a sliding top